 Flights between Amsterdam Schiphol (AMS) and Copenhagen Airport (CPH) take around 1 1/2 hours flying time – certainly the quickest way to travel.

-SAS Scandinavian (Star Alliance) has 1-4 daily non-stop flights between Amsterdam and Copenhagen – it uses Airbus A320 and Boeing 737 aircraft.
+SAS Scandinavian (Star Alliance) has up to 4 daily non-stop flights between Amsterdam and Copenhagen – it currently uses smaller Embraer 190 and Canadair RJ900 aircraft.

 Return fares are priced around the same level as KLM.